SKOURIES (GREECE)

 Advancing Skouries

-The Company is well positioned for start-up, with over 2.8 million tonnes of ore stockpiled which provides the entire planned mill tonnage for 2026.
+The Company is well positioned for start-up, with over 3.9 million tonnes of ore stockpiled which is expected to provide the ore feed required through 2026 and supports a lower-risk commissioning and first year of production.
 Open pit and underground ore mining will continue for the balance of 2026 and will be blended to maximize cash flow with lower value ore being stockpiled for future years.

 Primary Crusher Building